AtherEnergy/rumqtt/README.md

-Asynchronous mqtt client
+Pure rust mqtt client

 #### What is supported

-- [ ] QoS 0, 1, 2
+- [x] QoS 0, 1, 2
-- [ ] Tls (Uses RustTLS by default for TLS.
+- [x] Tls (Uses RustTLS by default for TLS.
 Cross compilation and multi platform support is painless)
-- [ ] Automatic Reconnection
+- [x] Automatic Reconnection
-- [ ] Dynamic Reconnection
+- [x] Dynamic Reconnection
-- [ ] Back pressure when the connection is slow
+- [x] Back pressure when the connection is slow
-- [ ] Incoming notifications on crossbeam channel
+- [x] Incoming notifications on crossbeam channel
+- [x] Pause/Resume network io

 #### What's not supported